The Ultimate YouTube SEO Guide

 Like (Thumbs Up), Thumbs down and Favorites

-Youtube has a Thumbs up and Thumbs down button – much like Facebook’s Like button (although Facebook doesn’t have a Dislike button).
+YouTube has a Thumbs up and Thumbs down button – much like Facebook’s Like button (although Facebook doesn’t have a Dislike button).
 Obviously, you want to get a lot of Thumbs up for your video instead of a Thumbs down.
 But hey, bad publicity is still publicity, right?

-Thing is, I’ve yet to hear about a video with a lot more thumbs down than thumbs up that didn’t rank because of the thumbs down – it probably was a bad video with poor relevance in the first place.
+The thing is, I’ve yet to hear about a video with a lot more thumbs down than thumbs up that didn’t rank because of the thumbs down – it probably was a bad video with poor relevance in the first place.

 Getting a Thumbs up, Thumbs down or a Favorite signals User Engagement.
 Getting these again, depends on the quality and delivery of your Youtube video.